simonen/obsidian/LINUX 1/FILES AND DIRECTORIES/Files and Dirs.md

 **man mv**

 Useful options:
-* -a, archive: preserve file attributes, timestamps
+* `-a`, archive: preserve file attributes, timestamps
-* -n, no-clobber: prevents overwriting destination files
+* `-n`, no-clobber: prevents overwriting destination files
-* -u, update: overwrites destination files only if source files are newer
+* `-u`, update: overwrites destination files only if source files are newer

 #### Date and Time

-**atime**: last time a file was accessed
+- `atime`: last time a file was accessed
-**ctime**: when a file was created
+- `ctime`: when a file was created

 To display file creation time